 While changing associations by program is efficient, it's not the only way to do the job.
 You can also change file associations by file extension.

-In Windows 8, select the program from the window that opens.
+In Windows 8.1, select the program or app from the list that opens.
 If you don't see the program you'd like to use, click or tap "More options."

 In Windows 7 the procedure is about the same, it just looks a bit different.
 You can select your program from the window or click the down arrow next to "Other Programs."